ORFF Cert. - June 1st - June 12th, 2026

 About the Course

-The daily schedule will include basic Orff pedagogy, alto recorder, movement, and special topics that will differ each day.
-Orff media include vocal exploration through song and speech, and specially constructed barred percussion such as xylophones, metallophones, and glockenspiels as well as a wide variety of unpitched percussion instruments through which participants encounter the process.
-Orff techniques like improvisation and composition, exploration of tonal and rhythmic ostinati, bordun accompaniments, and the pentatonic scale are foundational to the process.
+The daily schedule will include basic Orff pedagogy, recorder, movement, and special topics that will differ each day.
+Orff media include vocal exploration through song and speech, and barred percussion such as xylophones, metallophones, and glockenspiels as well as a wide variety of unpitched percussion instruments through which participants encounter the process.
+Foundational techniques include improvisation, composition, exploration of tonal and rhythmic ostinati, and bordun accompaniments.

 Lee University, School of Music